elnurm/aws_cloudformation_templates/creating_VPC/README.md

 ## There I wrote the AWS CloudFormation template to create the VPC as show in vpc_diagram.png file.

-We have to create 2 key-pairs for our JumpServer and Private Server and import them to AWS \n We can do it via aws cli : \n
+We have to create 2 key-pairs for our JumpServer and Private Server and import them to AWS

+We can do it via aws cli :

-Generate ssh keys via ssh-keygen \n
+Generate ssh keys via ssh-keygen

  ` ssh-keygen -C "jumpserver_key" -f jumpserver_key `